An Outstanding Lead Gift to Start

 In fall 2009, Maguire and her husband, James, honored her alma mater with a gift of $5 million to name the School of Nursing as the Frances M. Maguire School of Nursing.
 "I have always been a believer in remembering where I came from and giving back to those who have helped me to get where I am today," Maguire says.

-This contribution is the largest-ever alumni gift in the history of the College.
+This contribution is the largest-ever alumni gift in the history of the University.
 It will form an endowment for the School, as well as meet some immediate priorities for nursing students and faculty.
 Three important areas that the gift will address are scholarships, faculty support, and best-practice technology and equipment.

-"Gwynedd-Mercy College would never give up on a student," Maguire says.
+"Gwynedd Mercy University would never give up on a student," Maguire says.
 "Its faculty and staff always encourage students to move forward, ask for help and follow their dreams!"

 Dean Andrea Hollingsworth, PhD, believes this gift will not only enhance the School's quality, but also bring additional honor and prestige.
 "A named School is the dream of every dean," she says.
 "This gift recognizes the excellence of our School and enables us to continue development of outstanding nurses to serve our community."